MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication.md

 When enabling Microsoft Entra-only authentication, [SQL authentication](logins-create-manage.md#authentication-and-authorization) is disabled at the server or managed instance level and prevents any authentication based on any SQL authentication credentials.
 SQL authentication users won't be able to connect to the [logical server](logical-servers.md) for Azure SQL Database or managed instance, including all of its databases.
 Although SQL authentication is disabled, new SQL authentication logins and users can still be created by Microsoft Entra accounts with proper permissions.
 Newly created SQL authentication accounts won't be allowed to connect to the server.
 Enabling Microsoft Entra-only authentication doesn't remove existing SQL authentication login and user accounts.
 The feature only prevents these accounts from connecting to the server, and any database created for this server.

 You can also force servers to be created with Microsoft Entra-only authentication enabled using Azure Policy.
-For more information, see [Azure Policy for Microsoft Entra-only authentication](authentication-azure-ad-only-authentication-policy.md).
+For more information, see [Azure Policy for Microsoft Entra-only authentication with Azure SQL](authentication-azure-ad-only-authentication-policy.md).

 ## Permissions